calisfed/winsetup/README.md

 ## Windows Debloater

-1. Get this from this repo [Window Debloater](https://github.com/Sycnex/Windows10Debloater)
+1. Get this from this repo [Window Debloater](https://github.com/Sycnex/Windows10Debloater) or use the version in the [Script Folder](https://github.com/calisfed/winsetup/blob/master/Scipts/)

 2. Run the **GUI** powershell file